TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-other.md

 * You can use an Azure Firewall to create a VNet-injected workspace in which all clusters have a single IP outbound address.
 The single IP address can be used as an additional security layer with other Azure services and applications that allow access based on specific IP addresses: [How to Assign a Single Public IP for VNet-Injected Workspaces Using Azure Firewall](https://docs.microsoft.com/azure/databricks/kb/cloud/azure-vnet-single-ip)

-* Not able to connect to Azure SQL DW from Databricks getting error similar to:
+* Not able to connect to Azure SQL DW using managed identity and ADLS from Databricks getting error similar to:
     ```
     com.databricks.spark.sqldw.SqlDWSideException: SQL DW failed to execute the JDBC query produced by the connector.
     com.microsoft.sqlserver.jdbc.SQLServerException: Login failed for user ‘xxx’.
 ClientConnectionId: xxx [ErrorCode = 18456] [SQLState = S0001]